GeistInDerSH/efficient-programs-pr-2025w/C/README.md

 Each program run for each board must print "PASS".
 In total there are no_of_programs x no_of_boards program runs.
+This way, the check the correctness of the implementations.

 ---------> run "./sudoku_bench" to see the benchmark for each of the above tests